-Publishing to social is a way for Plus, PRO, Business, and Premium members to share their videos directly on social platforms (Facebook Pages, YouTube, Twitter, and LinkedIn Company Pages) from the video manager in one easy step.
+Publishing to social is a way for Vimeo members to share their videos directly on social platforms (Facebook Pages, YouTube, Twitter, LinkedIn Company Pages, Pinterest, Shopify Product Pages, and TikTok ads) from the Video Manager in one easy step.
 Publishing to social platforms is different than simply sharing the link on those platforms, in that the video is uploaded as a native video, making the experience seamless for your viewers.
-And since different audiences exist on different platforms, this feature will make it easier for you to track the stats and engagement of your video on each particular platform right from a dashboard in your Vimeo account.
-You’ll also be able to compare video performance across social channels.
+And since different audiences exist on different platforms, this feature will make it easier for you to track how your video is performing on many of these platforms right from a dashboard in your Vimeo account.

 Publishing your videos to social

-To start publishing your videos to social, just log in to your Vimeo account, then go to your video manager.
-Once there, select the video you want to share to a social platform by hovering your mouse over “Share” and then clicking “Publish to social.”
+To start publishing your videos to social, just log in to your Vimeo account, then go to your Video Manager.
+Once there, select the video you want to share to a social platform by hovering your cursor over it and clicking the "Publish to Social" icon corresponding to it.

 A box will then pop up with your connected accounts.
 If you haven’t connected your social accounts to Vimeo previously, you’ll need to connect each platform you want to use.
 Clicking the “Connect” button will take you to your account settings.
 Select the social account you want to use, and then follow the directions to authorize Vimeo to publish your videos.